 As noted above in Green v Green, there are certain relationships that will give rise to the aforementioned presumption, including lawyers and clients.
-Of interest to this Case Comment, although not mentioned in Green v Green, but noted by Walker J, is a presumption that has historically arisen as a result of relationships of spiritual influence, although as her Honour observed, these were likely to between confessor and penitent, and spiritual adviser and follower.
-(Fa’agutu at [90], referring to Pauline Ridge “The Equitable Doctrine of Undue Influence considered in the Context of Spiritual Influence and Religious Faith: Allcard v Skinner revisited in Australia” (2003) 26(1) UNNSWLJ 66.).
+Of interest here is a presumption, not mentioned in Green v Green but noted by Walker J, that has historically arisen as a result of relationships of spiritual influence, although as her Honour observed, these were likely to between confessor and penitent, and spiritual adviser and follower (Fa’agutu at [90], referring to Pauline Ridge “The Equitable Doctrine of Undue Influence considered in the Context of Spiritual Influence and Religious Faith: Allcard v Skinner revisited in Australia” (2003) 26(1) UNSWLJ 66).
 However, Walker J’s preferred approach was to examine the relationship in question rather than rely on a possible automatic presumption merely because religiosity is involved.
-(Fa’agutu at [91].
-This, her Honour, stated was because of the increased secularity of Western societies, thus there is an inference that religious presumptions would not be appropriate.
-Regardless, however, the relationship and influence has arisen because of the association with Islam, and whilst Walker J’s preferred approach is a secular one, the religiosity of the influence still likely underpinned the transaction.
+This, her Honour stated, was because of the increased secularity of Western societies, thus there is an inference that religious presumptions would not be appropriate.
+Regardless, however, the relationship and influence has arisen because of the association with Islam, and while Walker J’s preferred approach is a secular one, the religiosity of the influence still likely underpinned the transaction.

-As a result, her Honour turned her attention to the issue of religion and influence, and noted that whilst it is acknowledged that the spiritual common law is generally concerned with gifts rather than contracts or business dealings, their analysis can be analogous.
-(Fa’agutu at [92]).
-There have been occasions where the courts have set aside gifts even when there has been no conscious endeavour to take advantage of the plaintiff, however, if the defendant has made a personal gain as a result of the transaction, (Fa’agutu at [92], referring to Quek v Beggs (1990) 5 BPR [97405] 11 at 761 and Allcard v Skinner (1887) LR 36 ChD 145 at 183) then apprehension of manipulation is brought to the fore.
-Interestingly, Walker J made reference to the oft-cited judgment of Allcard v Skinner, where it was noted specifically that where influence over the mind can be subtle, “religious influence is the most dangerous and powerful”.
-(Fa’agutu at [92], citing Allcard v Skinner at 159).
+As a result, her Honour turned her attention to the issue of religion and influence, and noted that while it is acknowledged that the spiritual common law is generally concerned with gifts rather than contracts or business dealings, their analysis can be analogous.
+There have been occasions where the courts have set aside gifts even when there has been no conscious endeavour to take advantage of the plaintiff, however, if the defendant has made a personal gain as a result of the transaction then apprehension of manipulation is brought to the fore.
+Interestingly, Walker J made reference to the oft-cited judgment of Allcard v Skinner (1887) 36 ChD 145 , where it was noted specifically that where influence over the mind can be subtle, “religious influence is the most dangerous and powerful” (at [92], citing Allcard v Skinner at 159).
 Her Honour did not acknowledge explicitly whether she was of the same view as the Court in Allcard, and thus whether it was likely that the alleged spiritual influence of Mr Ali by Mr Derhamy would be construed in such a manner, but the deliberate setting out of that statement by the Court in Allcard suggests that religious influence in contemporary times may still be viewed as more dangerous than other types of influence.
-Thus, whilst we may live in more secular times, religion still may infiltrate our secular constructs, including relationships and thus the law.
+Thus, while we may live in more secular times, religion still may infiltrate our secular constructs, including relationships and thus the law.

-With such a consideration in mind, Walker J then turned her attention to whether or not there was a satisfactorily solid relationship of trust and confidence in Mr Derhamy by the couple in question.
-Secondly, did the arrangement give rise to a required explanation.
+With such a consideration in mind, Walker J then turned her attention to whether or not there was a sufficiently solid relationship of trust and confidence in Mr Derhamy by the couple in question; and whether the arrangement called for an explanation.